Thyro-Tab (0.7 mg) (Canada)This page contains information on Thyro-Tab (0.7 mg) for veterinary use.

 Manufactured by: Vet-A-Mix, A Division of LLOYD, Inc., Shenandoah, Iowa 51601, USA

-Distributed by: Veterinary Healthcare Solutions, Inc., 2525 Tecumseh Road West, Windsor, ON, Canada N9B 1W4
+Distributed by: Veterinary Healthcare Solutions, Inc., 2516 Binder Crescent, Oldcastle, ON, Canada N0R 1L0

 |Every effort has been made to ensure the accuracy of the Thyro-Tab (0.7 mg) information published above.
 However, it remains the responsibility of the readers to familiarize themselves with the product information contained on the Canadian product label or package insert.|